cinemascience/pycinema-readthedocs/docs/source/scripts.rst

 .. image:: img/script-imageedgedetection.png
    :align: center

-Scripts with No GUI (headless)
+Scripts with No GUI
 ------------------------------

-Using the `--headless` command line argument, `pycinema` filter graphs that do not include GUI elements can be run with `cinema`, and they will execute as expected, producing intermediate data products, files, etc. as defined by the filters.
+Some `pycinema` scripts do not not include GUI elements, and can be run with `python`, assuming that the `pycinema` module has been installed.
+These scripts execute `pycinema` scripts, producing intermediate data products, files, etc. as defined by the filters.

 For example, the following script reads in a Cinema database, then writes out the